Cost of Living

 Safety Rankings and Quality of Life Index in Vietnam

 Vietnam is considered safe for expatriates, with a low crime rate.
 The Global Peace Index ranks Vietnam among the safer countries in Southeast Asia.
-Hanoi and Ho Chi Minh City are popular for their lively culture and relatively low living costs.
+Hanoi and Ho Chi Minh City are popular for their vibrant culture and relatively low living costs.
 Quality of life varies by city, with Da Nang known for its relaxed lifestyle and beautiful beaches.
 The cost of living index ranks Vietnam as affordable compared to many Western countries.

 Vietnam's government has increased investment in public safety and emergency services .
 Recent 2026 updates include enhanced public surveillance systems and community policing initiatives to improve safety.